 Kaya Eagles Golf Club, built in 2007, is a luxury golf course that covers a 650,000 sq. meter area in Belek.
 The successful, Irish course architect and current European Senior Tour-player, David Jones, has created a challenging course of small freeways through a pine forest around the Hotel Kaya Belek that consists of 50 villas, 52 suites, and two royal suites.

 Kaya Palazzo Golf ClubA part of the pine forest that surrounded the hotel was felled to make way for the relatively open fairways.
 The hotel chain, Kaya Holding, describe the golf course as ”the exclusive meeting place for golf lovers”, because nothing is left to chance on this stunning course that offers 150 sq. meters of tee-off spots and greens with an average size of 600 sq. meters.
 A river runs through the course which also includes four artificial lakes.
 So make sure you take a couple of extra balls along.
 In addition, 54 huge bunkers emphasize the degree of difficulty.

 The Papillon Golf Club /The Montgomerie Course

 Scotland´s leading professional golfer for many years, Colin Montgomerie, is also a winning architect.
 In 2007, the first Montgomerie-designed course in Turkey opened –close to Belek naturally.
 The hotel chain, Papillon, is the backer behind the course and opened a new luxury hotel, Belluna, and 40 vacation villas in connection with the opening of the golf course.
 Here, it´s all about indulging yourself and making the most of an unforgettable experience.

-Colin Montgomerie works with European Golf Design, who is also responsible for other courses in the vicinity of Belek – Pascha, Sultan and Kaya Eagles.
+Colin Montgomerie works with European Golf Design, which is also responsible for other courses in the vicinity of Belek – Pascha, Sultan and Kaya Eagles.
 An abundance of pine trees and 11 lakes characterize the course which qualifies to host European Tour tournaments due to its level of difficulty.
 Naturally, Monty also runs his own golf tournaments here sometimes.
 Six stretches of the course are played across water obstacles, and at one single hole – no. 7- there are three lakes to negotiate from the tee to the green.
 The project also includes the nine-hole Academy Course.